haraka/Haraka/README.md

 ### Why Use Haraka?

-Haraka's plugin architecure provides an easily extensible MTA that complements traditional MTAs that excel at managing mail stores but do not have sufficient filtering.
+Haraka's plugin architecure provides an easily extensible MTA that complements traditional MTAs that excel at managing mail stores but lack sufficient filtering.

 The plugin system makes it easy to code new features.
 A typical example is providing qmail-like extended addresses to an Exchange system,